-Bandwidth: Unlike non-amplified photodetector bandwidth, which is defined as the range of frequencies from 0Hz (DC) to the frequency at which the amplitude decreases by 3dB, the amplified photodetectors have a low frequency cutoff of -3dB, which is greater than 0Hz due to the DC Block Capacitor.
+Bandwidth: The range of frequencies from 0Hz (DC) to the frequency at which the amplitude decreases by 3dB.
 Bandwidth and rise time can be approximately related by the equation: Bandwidth ≈ 0.35 /rise time for a Gaussian pulse input.

 Bias Voltage: The photodiode's junction capacitance can be modified by applying a reverse voltage.
 The bias voltage reduces the junction capacitance, which causes the photodiode to have a faster response.